sujeet4github/MyLangUtils/LangKotlin/Idiomatic/README.md

 With single expression functions and named arguments we can write easy, concise and readable mappings between objects see mapToDTO2 in Mapping.kt

 If you prefer extension functions, you can use them here to make both the function definition and the usage even shorter and more readable.
-At the same time, we don’t pollute our value object with the mapping logic. see "fun SnippetEntity.toDTO()" in Mapping.kt
+At the same time, we don't pollute our value object with the mapping logic. see "fun SnippetEntity.toDTO()" in Mapping.kt

 ## Refer to Constructor Parameters in Property Initializers